Last updated on

 Essential Cake Decorating Tools

 To kick off our list of essential cake decorating tools is the turntable.
 This was one of the biggest game changers for my decorating.
 There are a lot of turntables on the market, so depending on how much you’re decorating cakes will help determine what type of turntable you should get.
-If you’re only making a cake every once in a while, I think you’ll be fine with something less expensive like THIS Ateco plastic one.
+If you’re only making a birthday cake every once in a while, I think you’ll be fine with something less expensive like THIS Ateco plastic one.
 It’s the same one we use in my cake classes at Orson Gygi.
+For the annual birthday cakes, this is my favorite go to!

 If you’re making cakes pretty frequently, I think it’s worth investing in a cast iron turntable like THIS Ateco one.
 It’s two separate pieces, so the top spins really nicely.
-The base is a heavy cast iron, so it doesn’t move around or wable.
-I went through a lot plastic ones the first year or so I started my blog and then finally decided I needed something more durable.
+The base is a heavy cast iron, so it doesn’t move around or wobble.
+I went through a lot of plastic ones the first year or so I started my blog and then finally decided I needed something more durable.
 I’ve had this Ateco one for about four years now.
 If it ever starts to stick, I just grease it with WD40.
+Check out my post HERE for tips on how to move your cake from the turntable to a cake stand.

 Another tool I think is a must-have is a cake scraper.
-A cake scraper is the tool I use to smooth out the sides of my cake.
+A cake scraper is a tool I use to smooth out the sides of my cake.
 Over the years I’ve tried a lot of variations (i.e. heights, materials, thicknesses, etc.) of scrapers.
 They are not all created equal.
 For many years I settled on, and truly liked, THIS Ateco one.
 What I found to be the superior qualities of this scraper were the weight and thickness.
 However, it wasn’t quite tall enough for my bigger cakes and I didn’t like that it had textures on all sides.
-So last year I decided to design my own scrapers, in addition to spatulas, acrylic disks and a few other things we’ll talk about later.
+So last year I decided to design my own scrapers, in addition to spatulas, acrylic disks, and a few other things we’ll talk about later.
 As I designed my scraper set, I made sure it was just as thin and light as the Ateco one I had liked for so many years.
 I also added a handle and separated the textures so you have three scrapers in the set.
+It’s a must-have for occasions like birthday cakes, wedding cakes, and more!

-One of my favorite things to hear from customers that have bought and used the tools is how surprised they are with how light weight they are and the major difference the tools made in their decorating!
-NOTE: Scrapers will be back in stock the first week of February.
+One of my favorite things to hear from customers that have bought and used the tools is how surprised they are with how lightweight they are and the major difference the tools made in their decorating!

 Another tool that will change your world is the acrylic disk.
 You’ll use the disk to help you get sharp edges and straight sides.
 I’ve created a full tutorial on how to use the disks HERE.